Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 **_Day 3:_**

+And just like that, the trip was pretty much over.
 I had to get to the airport around noon, so we didn't have time to do much that last morning.
-After coffee and making breakfast at home, we said our goodbyes, and I headed to the airport.
+We went out for coffee and then made breakfast at home.
+After packing, we said our goodbyes, and I headed to the airport.

-On the way, I asked my brother if we could stop at Treasure Island to get a couple last photos of the Bay Bridge and downtown San Francisco.
+On the way, I asked my brother if we could stop at Treasure Island to get a few final photos of the Bay Bridge and downtown San Francisco.

 ![Lambo](https://c1.staticflickr.com/9/8669/29431335362_1ce0f5c6ca_b.jpg){:class="blog-picture"}
 f/6.3 | 1/400 | ISO 100